kalistamp/W1f1_k1t/WIFIPHISHER.md

 ### Personal Notes:

+* Evil Twin attack against an open network:
+ALL clients will automatically connect to the rogue_AP This is a typical attack against captive portals

 Q: Wifiphisher successfully detected 2.4G hz wifi but not 5G hz - Is 5G hz supported?

 A: No it does not.
 However, i would say that the point is moot since you still need a better frequency range than the target's and there's no better candidate than 2.4Ghz for that.